 Welcome to the Section of General Dentistry, Faculty of Dental Medicine, Hokkaido University.
-We provide a seamless and advanced dental education program that integrates undergraduate studies, postgraduate clinical training, and graduate education.
-Our mission is to cultivate well-rounded "Super General Dentists" equipped with a broad spectrum of dental knowledge and clinical skills.
+We provide a seamless and advanced dental education program that integrates undergraduate education, postgraduate clinical training, and graduate-level education.
+Our mission is to cultivate well-rounded “Super General Dentists” who possess a broad foundation of dental knowledge together with advanced clinical competence.
+Our section actively promotes cutting-edge dental and medical research, with a strong emphasis on industry–academia collaboration and translational research, aiming to foster the next generation of clinician–scientists in dentistry.
+In addition, we play a leading role in advancing the Dental Innovation Project within the Faculty of Dental Medicine.
+In close collaboration with the Clinical Training Center at Hokkaido University Hospital, we remain firmly committed to the continuous advancement of excellence in clinical dental education.

 | Professor | Hirofumi MIYAJI |